kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - [ ] improve explanations for the impossibility of these myths

+## "Where did he come up with the doctrine?"

+This is a common argument for divine origin of the Book of Mormon.

+### to do

+- [ ] read On Bullshit

 ## other translation efforts of Joseph Smith

 We don't have all of the papyri that Joseph had when he translated the Book of Abraham, but what we do have left over are just standard Egyptian funerary texts.
 The interpretations Joseph provided for the facsimiles are definitely wrong though, and those facsimiles are all present on the funerary texts that we still have.
 Even apologists are often left arguing that Joseph was simply inspired by the presence of the papyri to create a "translation" that he received directly from God.
 But that translation looks a lot like what you'd expect to appear, given popular opinion of the day about the pseudepigraphal Book of Enoch and about black people being the cursed descendants of Cain.
 The church now disavows that racist idea, but it's present in the Book of Abraham.